qPCR4vir/robotevo/docs/Basic-usage.rst

 Now, the simplest way is to run the python script containing the protocol, providing it have a "main" function.

-For better control, in a your onw python script, import the desired protocol and just create an instance (python object) of the protocol, possibly setting some of the constructor parameters, and call the `.Run()` method of that object.
+For better control, in a your onw python script, import the desired protocol and just create an instance (python object) of the protocol, possibly setting some of the constructor parameters, and call the `.run()` method of that object.
 You can see many examples of this usage in the script robotevo/protocols/test.py This will create a set of files with the generated evoware scripts, a human readable protocol, and comments, possibly including warnings.
 It may abort with more or less detailed messages about the errors.